wchristian/perl5_wiki/The-Proposal-for-Perl-7.md

     - Agree on [how -e and -E will work](How-dash-e-works-in-7)
     - Determine what `use v7` will do.
 1. [Fix Perl 7 version checks in XS](https://github.com/Perl/perl5/wiki/Perl-7,-XS-and-Devel::PPPort)
-1. Prepare blead to work with the required protocol declarations
+1. Prepare blead to work with the new defaults.
     1. Add `use v5` to all perl code in blead.
     1. Address fresh_perl issues in 7.
 Ideally by initially injecting use v5 in them.
-1. Update Core perl code to remove `use v5` where it is not needed.
+1. Bump version to 7.0.0 and set new defatuls.
 1. Testing
     1. Test Suite passing
     1. Test Perl 7 against some portion of CPAN.